James Ewing (pathologist): Life

 James Ewing, was born in 1866 to a prominent family of Pittsburgh.
 When he was 14 he was diagnosed with osteomyelitis and was bedridden for two years.
 He first completed his B.A. in 1888 at Amherst College and then studied medicine at the College of Physicians and Surgeons of New York, from 1888 to 1891.
 He returned to the College of Physicians and Surgeons as instructor in histology (1893-1897), and clinical pathology (1897-1898).
 After a brief stint as a surgeon with the US Army, Ewing was appointed in 1899 the first professor of clinical pathology at the newly formed Medical College of Cornell University in New York, where he was the only full-time professor.
 In 1902, Ewing helped to establish one of the first funds for cancer research, endowed by Mrs. Collis P. Huntington.
 With his discoveries using that research funding, Ewing became the most important experimental oncologist and helped to found, in 1907, the American Association for Cancer Research, and in 1913, the American Society for the Control of Cancer, now the American Cancer Society.
 In 1906 Ewing, working with S.P.
 Beebe and collaborators, showed the first proof that a cancer (canine transmissible venereal tumor in dogs) could be transmissible.

 In 1910, Ewing had approached New York Hospital about establishing a clinical research facility; when this fell through, he established a collaboration with Memorial Hospital (which would become Memorial Sloan Kettering Cancer Center) with the help of industrialist and philanthropist James Douglas, who gave $100,000 to endow twenty beds for clinical research, equipment for working with radium, and a clinical laboratory to Memorial for that purpose.
 Douglas' enthusiasm and funding for development of radiation therapy for cancer inspired Ewing to become one of the pioneers in developing this treatment.
 Ewing soon took over effective leadership of clinical and laboratory research at Memorial.

 In 1919 Ewing published the first edition of Neoplastic Diseases: A Text-Book on Tumors.
 The book, which is translated into numerous languages, becomes a cornerstone of modern oncology by establishing a systematic and comprehensive basis for diagnosing human cancer.
 In 1921 he published a paper detailing a type of osteoma which later received his name: Ewing sarcoma.

 In 1931 Ewing was formally appointed president of the hospital and was featured on the cover of Time Magazine as "Cancer Man Ewing"; the accompanying article described his role as one of the most important cancer doctors of his era.
 He worked at Memorial Hospital until his retirement in 1939.
+In 1942, he was presented with the prestigious gold-headed cane award of the American Association of Pathologists and Bacteriologists.